FinOps plan & execution

 The cloud possesses characteristics such as on-demand, elasticity, and various price discounts, and organizations must, based on this, establish a data-driven decision-making system and monitor spending in real time, thereby continuously communicating business objectives to each department.

-Optimize: Cost and Usage
+Optimize: Charges and Usage

-FinOps Domains and Activities
+FinOps domain and activities

-The first domain is about Understanding Cloud Usage and Costs.
+The first domain is about understanding cloud usage and costs.

 |---|---|